“Spring at Chatou” by Pierre-Auguste Renoir

 Chatou is a town located just nine miles northwest of Paris.
 It was a common place for the city dwellers to day trip to, to get away from the city.
 It was a popular boating spot where people would go to socialize.
 It was very popular with the artists, and Renoir, in addition to others, would travel to Chatou to paint the countryside as their friends played alongside the river.

-Though Renoir’s favorite subject was the female nude, the landscapes that he painted early in his career allowed him to explore his style and methods in a more unconstrained way than his portraits did.
+Though Renoir’s favorite subject was the nude body of a woman, the landscapes that he painted early in his career allowed him to explore his style and methods in a more unconstrained way than his portraits did.
 Perhaps it was because he did not fear a failed commission or offending a portrait sitter.
 Regardless, his experiments in brush work and colors found early in his landscape pieces found their way into his portraits and helped develop the artist we know and love today.

 Spring at Chatou” is in a private collection but is currently on loan to The Courtauld Gallery in London, England.